Choose another writer in this calendar: by name: by birthday from the calendar.

 Great American Body."
 The press bluntly referred to the couple as "the

-Egghead and the Hourglass."
-(Infertility and the Creative Spirit by Roxane Head Dinkin and Robert J. Dinkin, 2010, p.
-312) In the late 1950s Miller wrote nothing for the theatre.
-His screenplay Misfits was written with a role for his wife.
-The film was directed by John Huston, starring Mongomery Clift, Clark Gable, and Marilyn Monroe.
-Marilyn was always late getting to the set and used heavily drugs.
-The marriage was already breaking, and Miller was feeling lonely.
-John Huston wrote in his book of memoir, An Open Book, (1980): "One evening I was about to drive away from the location – miles out in the desert – when I saw Arthur standing alone.
+already breaking, and Miller was feeling lonely.
+John Huston recalled in memoirs: "One evening I was about to drive away from the location—miles out in the desert—when I saw Arthur standing alone.
 Marilyn and her friends hadn't offered him a ride back; they'd just left him.
 If I hadn't happened to see him, he would have been stranded out there.
 My sympathies were more and more with him."
-Later Miller said that there "should have been more long shots to remind us constantly how isolated there people were, physically and morally."
+(An Open Book by John Huston, London: Columbus Books, 1988, p.
+288) Later Miller complained that there were not enough long shots to show how isolated the characters were, physically and morally.
 Miller was politically active throughout his life.
 In 1965 he

 was elected president of P.E.N., the international literary